zachamida/zachamida.github.io/index.md

 ### Oil Field Development and Planning

-This project examined introducing a problem-specific Genetic Algorithm (GA) approach for optimal well placement in oil fields.
-The evolution method used in this algorithm includes a novel genetic operator named “Similarity Operator” alongside the standard operators (i.e. Mutation and Crossover).
-The role of the proposed operator is to find promising solutions that share similar features with the current elite solution in the population.
+This project examines introducing a problem-specific Genetic Algorithm (GA) for optimal well placement in oil fields.
+The outcome of this project is a framework that improves the convergence rate to the optimal solution, while maintianing a relativly less computational cost.

 ---